 For creative couples who want to exercise their more artistic side, The Barn offers plenty opportunities to decorate and can be held for up to 5 days.
 The only requirement is that decorations requiring ladder use be handled by insured vendors.

 How The Large Stone Cocktail Area Can Be Used For Outdoor Receptions

 In addition to facilitating highly memorable indoor wedding receptions, The Barn On The New River also has plenty of opportunities for majestic outdoor mountain wedding receptions.
 Outside The Barn is 100 acres of lush green land bordered only by the historic Southfork of the New River, forests native to the amazing Blue Ridge Mountains, the farm itself and stunning mountain views.

 The Barn’s vast outdoor premise comes with a ceremony site that stands in front of a great pond with a fountain and an arbor, which is perfect for photographers.
-For the reception itself, The Barn has an outdoor stone cocktail area that’s perfect for barbecues, outdoor dining, and live music.
+The Barn has an outdoor stone cocktail area perfect for barbecues, outdoor dining, and live music for the reception itself.
 Guests even get access to the gorgeous Dahlia Garden and the Old Hay Barn.
 The latter has a covered cocktail area and a fire pit that’s perfect for hanging out, with plenty of space for yard games.